Fixed Annuities Pros & Cons

 Portrait of a happy mature couple at home.
 Pros and cons of fixed annuities.

-Want to avoid financial injury?
-One way is to use the right "financial tools" to accomplish your goals.
+One way to avoid serious financial injury is to use the right "financial tools" to accomplish your goals.
 There are plenty of investment choices to accumulate wealth and create retirement income.
-When would you use a fixed annuity instead of other financial tools?
-That depends on your goal.
+Depending on your specific goals, you might choose to get a fixed annuity.

 Independent insurance agents are experts when it comes to helping you pick the right tool for the job.
-After all, who wants to make life more complicated?
+They can help advise on whether a fixed annuity is right for you.
+But for starters, here's more about fixed annuities and why you might want one.

 Fixed annuities are insurance products designed to accumulate money.
 Some fixed annuities can accept regular contributions, while others accept only one.
 Fixed annuities have guaranteed rates of interest and guaranteed principal.
-These are features that are similar to bank products like CDs.
-So what's the difference?
+These are features that are similar to bank products like CDs but may be a smarter choice for many.

 Fixed Annuities and Retirement Income